How does the SNP’s budget help families?

 - Expanded wraparound activity clubs, which help families with childcare outside typical school hours.

-- An annual investment of £50 million will provide:
+This is an annual investment of £50 million which will provide:

 - Early, accessible support for families.